 - Agents and Brokers - Licensed agents and brokers may assist in the application process as well.
 These professionals can assist consumers in the Marketplace but must first complete a two-part registration process.
 Agents and brokers are compensated by health insurance issuers for assisting consumers.

 - You can also search the Marketplace database for navigators and counselors who will provide help to you.

 Local Enrollment Events Providing FREE Assistance

 CoverNJ is a collaborative project of Affordable Care Act Outreach and Enrollment Groups across the state, working to connect more New Jerseyans to health insurance options now available under the ACA.
-At CoverNJ you will find a listing of enrollment locations in every county in the state and a full calendar of events which reflects events as they become available.
+At CoverNJ you will find a listing of enrollment locations.
 Local events that we have been notified of are listed below.

 The Family Resource Network Health Insurance Navigator Program provides trained navigators to assist people in obtaining health insurance if you are a resident of the counties noted above.
 Trained navigators can help you understand your healthcare options and assist in completing the application.
 Call 800.355.0271 for further information and check for local events here.

 Healthcare.gov This site is the Health Insurance Marketplace.
 It has all of the online tools used to apply for health insurance.
 You'll find answers to frequently asked questions, educational pages devoted to target audiences and access to all of the contact information you need to get questions answered.